 Any attempted transfer of our stock which, if effective, would result in violation of the above limitations, except for a transfer which results in shares being beneficially owned by fewer than 100 persons, in which case such transfer will be void and of no force and effect and the intended transferee shall acquire no rights in such shares, will cause the number of shares causing the violation, rounded to the nearest whole share, to be automatically transferred to a trust for the exclusive benefit of one or more charitable beneficiaries designated by us and the proposed transferee will not acquire any rights in the shares.
 The automatic transfer will be deemed to be effective as of the close of business on the business day, as defined in our charter, prior to the date of the transfer.
 Shares of our stock held in the trust will be issued and outstanding shares.
-The proposed transferee will not benefit economically from ownership of any shares of stock held in the trust, will have no rights to dividends and no rights to vote or other rights attributable to the shares of stock held in the trust.
-The trustee of the trust will have all voting rights and rights to dividends or other distributions with respect to shares held in the trust.
-These rights will be exercised for the exclusive benefit of the charitable beneficiaries.
-Any dividend or other distribution paid prior to our discovery that shares of stock have been transferred to the trust will be paid by the recipient to the trustee upon demand.
-Any dividend or other distribution authorized but unpaid will be paid when due to the trustee.
+The proposed transferee will not benefit economically from ownership of any shares of stock held in the trust, will have no rights to dividends and no rights to vote or other rights attributable to the shares of stock held in the trust will have all voting rights and rights to dividends or other distributions with respect to shares held in the trust.
+The trustee of the transferred to the trust will be paid by the recipient to the trustee upon demand.
+Any dividend or other distribution authorized but unpaid will be paid when due to the truste.
 Any dividend or distribution paid to the trustee will be held in trust for the charitable beneficiaries.
-Subject to Maryland law, the trustee will have the authority to rescind as void any vote cast by the proposed transferree prior to our discovery that the shares have been transferred to the trust and to recast the vote in accordance with the desires of the trustee acting for the benefit of the charitable beneficiaries.
-Howeve
+Subject to Maryland law, the trustee will have the authority to rescind as void any vote cast by the proposed transferee prior to or the charitable beneficiaries.
+However, if we have already taken irreversible corporate action, then the trustee will not have the authority to rescind and recast the vote.